Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 22

 any more about it.

-Things are comparatively quiet
+Things are comparatively quiet.

-at the moment and artillery
+At the moment our artillery

 is exchanging its usual evening

-[[?]] with John Turks guns.
+courtasies with John Turk's guns.

 And the poor old infantry